 By the nineties, I was spending much of my time in Sag Harbor and in Utah, where I had gone to learn to ski.
 I taught Illustration at Brigham Young University.
 I’d taught before, at SVA.
 I was doing lots of Newsweek covers in those days and working for nearly everybody, so I needed a seamless transfer of phone lines, a good office, and plenty of interns.
 I was the missionary from Greenwich Village.
 This was a fun time.
 I split my year between Utah in the winter, Manhattan in the fall, and Sag Harbor in the summer.

 In 1994 I moved for good, to Salt Lake City.
-I met my wife on a blind date.
+I met my wife, Ruth, on a blind date.
 She was a young physician doing heart transplants and stuff like that.
 She's as smart as it gets and as cool as a firefighter under pressure.
 And she bakes.
 And she's cute.
 And she loves animals, so I figured I'd have a shot.

 In 1996, Bill Gates founded Slate.com, an internet newsmagazine.
-I was hired to help establish the look with illustration.
-I work there still.
+I was hired to help establish the look with illustration, and I'm a weekly contributor today.

 Ruth and I settled in Park City, Utah in 2003 and Wow!
 City! came out in the fall of 2004, winning an ALA Notable Award.
 It was my love letter to New York as seen from the eyes of my then toddler, Izzy.
-Izzy's 15 now, and has a sister, Jo, who’s eleven.
+Izzy's sixteen now, and has a sister, Jo, who’s twelve.
 I’ve written or illustrated twenty books since!
-We have three dogs, two cats, a suger glider, two guinea pigs, two bearded dragons and about a hundred fish.
-The moose (meece?) live in the woods out back.
+We have three dogs, two cats, two guinea pigs, two bearded dragons and about a hundred fish.
+Moose live in the woods out back.